On Expressive Power of Quantized Neural Networks under Fixed-Point Arithmetic: Introduction

+However, such a common belief does not naturally follow from the existing results.
+This is because existing theory uses real numbers and exact mathematical operations in its analyses, but computers can only represent a finite subset of reals and perform inexact operations due to the bounded precision and running time.

-With the recent exponential growth in the size of state-of-the-art networks, reducing the memory and computational costs of networks has received considerable attention.
-Network quantization is a popular method that can reduce the memory and computation cost of networks by using low-precision fixed-point parameters and low-cost integer operations \cite{huai2023crossbar,jacob2018quantization,jin2021f8net,li2023vit,sari2021irnn,wang2022niti,yao2021hawq,zhao2021efficient}.
-Surprisingly, although quantized networks using fixed-point arithmetic have discrete parameters and non-negligible rounding errors in their evaluation, they have successfully reduced memory and computation costs while preserving the performance of their unquantized counterparts.
+Such a discrepancy between theory and practice becomes more serious when networks are implemented with low-precision operations, where the round-off error is large.
+In particular, with the recent exponential growth of the number of parameters in state-of-the-art networks, low-precision parameters and operations are widely adopted \cite{hubara2018quantized,ligptaq,spinquant}.
+Network quantization is a popular method that can reduce the memory and computation costs of networks by using low-precision fixed-point parameters and low-cost integer operations \cite{huai2023crossbar,jacob2018quantization,jin2021f8net,li2023vit,sari2021irnn,wang2022niti,yao2021hawq,zhao2021efficient}.
+Surprisingly, although quantized networks using fixed-point arithmetic have discrete parameters and non-negligible round-off errors in their evaluation, they have successfully reduced memory and computation costs while preserving the performance of their unquantized counterparts.

-Only a few works have investigated the expressive power of networks using discrete parameters and/or machine operations.
+Only a few works have investigated the expressive power of networks using discrete parameters and/or inexact machine operations.
 For example, Ding et al.\ \cite{ding2018universal} show networks using quantized (i.e., discrete) weights and exact mathematical operations can universally approximate.
 In addition, Gonon et al.\ \cite{gonon2023approximation} analyze the approximation error incurred by quantizing real network parameters through nearest rounding.
 However, almost all existing works consider operations without error (i.e., exact), and thus, are not applicable to quantized networks using fixed-point operations.
-The only exception is a recent work that shows universal approximation property of neural networks using a ReLU or Step activation function under floating-point arithmetic (i.e., floating-point parameters and floating-point operations) \cite{park2024expressive}.
-Nevertheless, this result assumes floating-point arithmetic and considers $\relu$ and binary threshold activation functions only; thus, it does not apply to quantized networks using fixed-point arithmetic and does not extend to general activation functions.
-Hence, what modern quantized networks using general activation functions can or cannot express is still unknown.
+The only exceptions are recent works that show networks under floating-point arithmetic (i.e., floating-point parameters and floating-point operations) can represent almost all floating-point functions \cite{park2024expressive,hwang2025floating,hwang2025floatingpoint}.
+Nevertheless, these results assume floating-point arithmetic only, and hence, it does not apply to quantized networks using fixed-point arithmetic.
+Namely, what modern quantized networks using general activation functions can or cannot express is still unknown.